On the density of some sparse horocycles: Introduction

 \section{Introduction}

-The equidistribution of unipotent orbits has been studied extensively over the past few decades, and many important and fundamental tools and machinaries to study this topic have been established, one of which is the celebrated Ratner's Theorem \cite{D,M1,R1,R2,MT}.
-Using Ratner's Theorem, we can investigate the distribution of a subset in a homogeneous space which is invariant under an (almost)-unipotent group action.
-As for subsets which do not exhibit any invariance of group actions, their distributions in homogeneous spaces are still far from being well-known and it is mysterious how to apply Ratner's Theorem in this situation.
-One of the special but interesting cases is the following: Let $\{u(t)\}_{t\in\mathbb R}$ be a unipotent flow on a homogeneous space $G/\Gamma$ and consider the parameter $t$ sampled in an irregular discrete subset $\Omega$ of $\mathbb R$.
-Then the distribution of $\{u(t)p:t\in\Omega\}$ in $G/\Gamma$ is an important problem, and it is listed as one of the open problems in homogeneous dynamics \cite{G}.
+The theory of equidistribution of unipotent orbits has been studied extensively over the past few decades, and many fundamental tools have been established, one of which is the celebrated Ratner's Theorem \cite{D,M1,R1,R,R2,MT}.
+Using Ratner's Theorem, we can investigate the distribution of a subset in a homogeneous space which is (almost) invariant under certain unipotent group action.
+On the other hand, for subsets which do not exhibit any invariance of group actions, their distributions in homogeneous spaces are still far from being well-known.
+An interesting case is the following sparse equidistribution problem: Let $\{u(t)\}_{t\in\mathbb R}$ be a unipotent flow on a homogeneous space $G/\Gamma$ and consider the parameter $t$ sampled in a discrete subset $\Omega$ of density zero in $\mathbb R$.
+Then one seeks to establish results about the equidistribution of $\{u(t)p:t\in\Omega\}$ in $G/\Gamma$.
+This sparse equidistribution problem has attracted much attention recently \cite{Sh, V, B1, GT, K1, K2, L}, and it is listed as one of the open problems in homogeneous dynamics \cite{G}.

-Sometimes the irregular subset $\Omega$ of $\mathbb R$ is chosen to be sparse relative to $\mathbb R$ in the sense that the density of $\Omega$ in $\mathbb R$ is zero.
-In this situation, the problem is called sparse equidistribution problem \cite{Sh, V}.
-The sparse equidistribution problem has recently attracted much attention, and one can refer to \cite{B1, K1, K2} for discussions of this topic on general homogeneous spaces.